angeloanan/MPC-DiscordRPC/README.md

 ![Media Player Classic Rich Presence on profile small menu](https://cdn.discordapp.com/attachments/416273308540207116/428004439538794496/unknown.png)

+## How does this work?
+This program simply fetches playback data from MPC-HC Web Interface, makes it look nicer and displays it in your Discord profile using their wonderful [Rich Presence](https://discordapp.com/rich-presence).

 ## How to install
 1. Open Media Player Classic and go to `View > Options > Player > Web Interface` and enable `Listen on port:` option.
 Make sure port number is `13579` (it's the default port for MPC-HC web interface).